 The curriculum in biology is designed to acquaint students with living organisms as whole, functioning entities that, in their diversity, share many common features.
 In addition to providing the scientific background required of all educated citizens, the courses provide a foundation upon which the student may build a graduate program, undertake training in health-related professions, or prepare for secondary-level science teaching.
-Students also participate in independent research projects.
+Students participate in independent or group research as well as specific courses.
 READ MORE

-Upper-level students may enroll in marine biology, ecological, and behavioral courses by cooperative agreement with the Gulf Coast Research Laboratory and Au Sable Institute of Environmental Studies.
+Upper-level students may enroll in courses by cooperative agreement with the Gulf Coast Research Laboratory and the Au Sable Institute of Environmental Studies.
 For information, see the Department Chair.

 General Biology as a concentration is for those interested in a broad perspective of the various biology fields.
 The electives allow students to focus on areas of interest.
 An excellent option for those training to be high school biology teachers, this concentration is also a good choice for those interested in other biology career paths as well.
 Required courses are microbiology, vertebrate and invertebrate zoology, botany, and genetics, along with four other 300-level biology electives.